AzurLab/scc/README.md

 # subpref

-Config and some other files for subconverter
+Config and some other files for subconverter and clash

 ## Use